In this article you will find:

-There is some speculation that feeding your dog potatoes is a bad thing.
-There is some truth to the notion, and some false allegations as well.
 The truth is, potatoes can provide certain nutrients to a dog’s diet that they may otherwise miss.
 However, they aren’t crucial to the overall health of most dogs, and in certain cases where they are, can be added in other ways.

 The fact remains that some dogs just won’t eat a potato.
 Often when potatoes were included in the food, they may be eaten around and left in the bowl for you to clean out.
-Other instances may be that you just don’t want to take a chance on the health concerns with potatoes.
-Whatever the case, we have you covered with the best potato free dog food.

 OUR TOP 3 PICKS FOR POTATO-FREE DOG FOODS